sighupio/getting-started/distro-on-vms/README.md

 #### Discover dashboards

-SKD provides some pre-configured dashboards to visualize the state of the cluster.
+SD provides some pre-configured dashboards to visualize the state of the cluster.
 Examine an example dashboard:

 1. Click on the search icon on the left sidebar.
 2. Write `pods` and click enter.